 There is a clear need to strengthen the perception of the Ombuds function's independence.
-We have suggested the addition of an Ombuds advisory panel - independent of the Board - to take some of the oversight work currently done by the Governance Committee and to add a system of guidance and support for the Ombuds.
-We have also suggested some detail change to the Ombuds employment.
+We recommend the addition of an Ombuds advisory panel - independent of the Board - to take some of the oversight work currently done by the Governance Committee and to add a system of guidance and support for the Ombuds.
+We also suggest some detail change to the Ombuds employment.